Josie and the Pussycats (TV series): Theme song

 The show's theme song, titled "Josie and the Pussycats", was written by Hoyt Curtin, William Hanna (under the pseudonym "Denby Williams") and Joseph Barbera (under the pseudonym "Joseph Roland").
 The theme song was based on melodies from an incidental tune that had been played on various Hanna-Barbera cartoons since The Jetsons.
+A soundtrack album of songs from the series was released in 1970 on Capitol/EMI Records.

-A cover of "Josie and the Pussycats" performed by Juliana Hatfield and Tanya Donelly is included on the 1995 tribute album Saturday Morning: Cartoons' Greatest Hits, produced by Ralph Sall for MCA Records.
-The theme song was also covered on the soundtrack for the 2001 live-action film based on the comic book series.
+A cover of "Josie and the Pussycats" performed by Juliana Hatfield and Tanya Donelly is included on the 1995 tribute album Saturday Morning: Cartoons' Greatest Hits, produced by Ralph Sall on MCA Records.
+The theme song was also covered on the soundtrack of the 2001 live-action film based on the comic book series.

 Josie and the Pussycats in Outer Space

 In September 1972, a sequel spin-off series titled Josie and the Pussycats in Outer Space debuted on CBS.
 This version of the series launched the characters into outer space; the opening credits sequence shows the group taking a promotional photo at the launch site of a new spaceship.
 (It is unclear whether they were the ship's assigned crew, or simply publicity guests.)
-A jealous Alexandra, elbowing the cast aside in order to steal the spotlight from Josie yet again, stumbles and causes a domino effect so that they are all jerked inside, accidentally triggering the launch sequence which sends all into deep space.
+A jealous Alexandra, elbowing the cast aside in order to steal the spotlight from Josie yet again, stumbles and causes a domino effect so that they are all jerked inside, accidentally triggering the launch sequence, which sends all into deep space.
 Val knows how to pilot the vessel.
 Every episode centered on the Pussycats encountering a strange new world where they would encounter and often be captured by various aliens-of-the-week before escaping and attempting to return to Earth.
 No matter what the scenario, Alexandra remains determined to stop Josie from getting too close to Alan.
 A typical ending for an episode is that they meet a wise benevolent person who reprograms the ship's course for Earth, only to have a clumsy action by Alexandra (or occasionally Melody or Alex) set the ship on the wrong trajectory once again.